 Most of all, you should make others feel respected and important.
 They will always remember this and will associate it with you.
 This could help give you an edge when competing for a job post-graduation.

 Note these tips while connecting to someone on social media too.
-Consider anything you do online as a networking opportunity.
+Consider anything you do online as one of the major benefits of networking for students.
 Many executives will check your social media accounts before hiring you.

 The ability to seek advice from experienced peers in the profession is a significant advantage of networking.
 You can talk about common challenges and current opportunities, even down to what topics they studied before university or what extracurricular endeavours they participate in to boost their CV/resume.
 In return, you should always try to offer genuine support to your connection, laying the groundwork for a supportive relationship on which you can rely throughout your professional career.

 If you’re ever stuck for ideas for an essay or project, reaching out to your network of contacts should come in handy.
 Exchanging information about your challenges and experiences is a great advantage of networking, as it allows you to gain a new perspective that you may not have considered previously.
 Don’t forget to respond with your own ideas when asked; by doing so, you’ll establish yourself as an industry innovator.

 Every time you walk out the door and meet someone new, you’ll be increasing your self-confidence as well as some invaluable interpersonal abilities that will serve you for the rest of your life.
 The more you network with new people, the more you will grow as a person and make long-lasting connections.

 #9 – New Job Opportunities

 Meeting new people increases your chances of meeting more people with knowledge of available vacancies or recruiters looking for talented individuals interested in your field.
 Maintain your active networking on a regular basis, and your chances of being introduced to a possibly helpful individual will increase.

 #10 – Learn About The Latest Industry Developments